sargamVyas/design-patterns/Decorator-Pattern/README.md

-This contains the implementation for the Decoratory design pattern
+This contains the implementation for the Decorator design pattern

 ## Decorator Pattern
 Attach additional responsibilities to an object dynamically.